Iamcerba/AspNetCore.CacheOutput/README.md

 # AspNetCore.CacheOutput

-Strathweb.CacheOutput library (https://github.com/filipw/Strathweb.CacheOutput) redone to work with ASP.NET Core
+Strathweb.CacheOutput library (https://github.com/filipw/Strathweb.CacheOutput) rewritten to work with ASP.NET Core.

 **CacheOutput** will take care of server side caching and set the appropriate client side (response) headers for you.

 You can specify the following properties:
- - *ClientTimeSpan* (corresponds to CacheControl MaxAge HTTP header)
+ - *ClientTimeSpan* (corresponds to CacheControl MaxAge HTTP header).
- - *MustRevalidate* (corresponds to MustRevalidate HTTP header - indicates whether the origin server requires revalidation of a cache entry on any subsequent use when the cache entry becomes stale)
+ - *MustRevalidate* (corresponds to MustRevalidate HTTP header - indicates whether the origin server requires revalidation of a cache entry on any subsequent use when the cache entry becomes stale).
- - *ExcludeQueryStringFromCacheKey* (do not vary cache by querystring values)
+ - *ExcludeQueryStringFromCacheKey* (do not vary cache by querystring values).
- - *ServerTimeSpan* (time how long the response should be cached on the server side)
+ - *ServerTimeSpan* (time how long the response should be cached on the server side).
- - *AnonymousOnly* (cache enabled only for requests when Thread.CurrentPrincipal is not set)
+ - *AnonymousOnly* (cache enabled only for requests when Thread.CurrentPrincipal is not set).

 Additionally, the library is setting ETags for you, and keeping them unchanged for the duration of the caching period.
 Caching by default can only be applied to GET actions.